freeCodeCamp/guide/src/pages/miscellaneous/how-to-create-a-contact-form-with-css/index.md

 	text-align: center;
 }

+/* Add styles for 'focus' property */

 input[type=submit]:focus {
 	background: #A5D6A7;
 	color: whitesmoke;
 }

+/* Style 'hover' property */

 input[type=submit]:hover {
 	background: #2196F3;
 }

-.center {
+/* Align items to center of the 'div' with the class 'center' */ .center {
 	text-align: center;
 }